Panshark/Arknight-RPG/README.md

 ## Using techniques
 - GUI: Almost everywhere;
 - Thread: In shop.java, data.java, base.java, and bag.java, when associated with character attributes we use threads.
 This is for real-time refresh of the data;
 - Database: In S_L.java, it is for the save/load feature.
-We use creat.java to creat tabel in database.db, transform data stream by socket, and use server.java to listen the save and load actions.
+We use creat.java to creat tabel in database.db, transform data by socket with data stream and object stream, and use server.java to listen the save and load actions.

 ## Environmnt
 - SDK 11, language level = 11.0